mbeveridge/DATA0819/README.md

 # Knight Center MOOC : "[Data Journalism and Visualization with Free Tools](https://journalismcourses.org/DATA0819.html)"
 ###### 14/10/19 - 24/11/19

+<*I don't want to misuse/(share) others' IP, so my notes & links (eg. YouTube lectures) are on Dropbox Paper.
+And other assets (slides, datasets, etc) are in the repo but outside of Git.
+This may change in future.
+(Posts to MOOC forums aren't public and get deleted)*>

 * **Alberto Cairo**, University of Miami
 * **Simon Rogers**, Data Editor, Google News Lab
 * Marco Túlio Pires, Lead for Brazil, Google News Lab